Gas Leak At Indian Chemical Plant Kills 11 - UrduPoint

 LG Chem confirmed the plant, which makes polystyrene products, was not operating because of the lockdown, but there were maintenance staff at the facility, a spokesman in Seoul told AFP.

-According to the Times of India the dead included an eight-year-old girl, and 5,000 people had fallen sick.
+- Rashes, sore eyes - According to the Times of India, the dead included an eight-year-old girl, and 5,000 people had fallen sick.

 Residents complained of breathing problems, rashes and sore eyes, it added.